-The availability and security of your web server is the difference between a loyal customer and one who will never use your services again — or worse, spread the bad word about your business.
+The job of a web server is to display website content through storing, processing, and delivering webpages to web servers, which is why the availability and security of your web server is the difference between a loyal customer and one who will never use your services again — or worse, spread the bad word about your business.
 Since almost all the Internet services available are served from web servers, they are prime targets for cyber attacks.
-Just last week, North American servers of Final Fantasy XIV were hit by a DDoS attack, disrupting game access region-wide.
+From the defacement of Donald Trump's 2020 campaign website to the 2019 Distributed Denial-of-Service (DDoS)Distributed Denial-of-Service (DDoS) attack on the North American servers of Final Fantasy XIV, hackers have a full range of motiveshackers have a full range of motives to conduct their attacks — be it ransomwareransomware payment or hacktivism.

 Obviously, no defense is impenetrable.
 The security posture you put forth will determine the speed and extent to which your assets can be compromised.
 The longer an attacker spends challenging your defenses, the more risk he or she is exposed to, and the higher the likelihood they’d be caught.

 And that's the state you want to get to.
-One that deters the attacker from even probing around your security defenses for that chink in your armour.
+One that deters the attacker from even probing around your security defensesdeters the attacker from even probing around your security defenses for that chink in your armour.

 Typically, a Pentest informs you about the obvious vulnerabilities in your security posture.
 But more than just knowing all the vulnerabilities, it's vital to know which you should prioritize fixing since every business is unique.
 According to the Penetration Testing of Corporate Information Systems report by Positive Technologies, 75% of successful penetration vectors exploited the weak security of web resources.

-When turning towards identifying vulnerabilities on Web Servers, there are three broad areas that need to be addressed.
+When turning towards identifying vulnerabilities on Web Servers, there are three broad areas that need to be addressedthere are three broad areas that need to be addressed.
 First is the identification of the web infrastructure.
 Second is the analysis of web server applications.
 And third is the discovery of vulnerabilities such as weak authentication, configuration errors, and insecure protocols.

 A pentest doesn’t just reveal your vulnerabilities, but also the competence of your security or development team.
-At Horangi, a key objective of our pentest reports and recommendations is to help improve the security maturity and responsiveness of our customer’s IT team.
+At Horangi, a key objective of our pentesta key objective of our pentest reports and recommendations is to help improve the security maturity and the responsiveness of our customer’s IT team.

 IT teams that are new to web server security can refer to the checklist below to understand the various exploitable target areas in a server: